microsoft/vscode-docs/api/working-with-extensions/testing-extension.md

 - Downloads and unzips latest version of VS Code.
 - Runs the [Mocha](https://mochajs.org) tests specified by the extension test runner script.

-Alternatively, you can find the configuration for this guide in the [helloworld-test-sample](https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-test-sample).
+You can find the configuration for this guide in the [helloworld-test-sample](https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-test-sample).
 The rest of this document explains these files in the context of the sample:

 - The **test script** ([`src/test/runTest.ts`](https://github.com/microsoft/vscode-extension-samples/blob/master/helloworld-test-sample/src/test/runTest.ts))
 - The **test runner script** ([`src/test/suite/index.ts`](https://github.com/microsoft/vscode-extension-samples/blob/master/helloworld-test-sample/src/test/suite/index.ts))

+Alternatively, you can test your extension with [Jest](https://jestjs.io/), since VS Code supports any test framework that can run programmatically.
+You can find a sample configuration in the [helloworld-jest-test-sample](https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-jest-test-sample) and jump to the [Testing extension with Jest](#testing-extension-with-jest) section of this guide.

 ## The test script